cosmos/ibc/spec/ics-020-fungible-token-transfer/README.md

 }
 ```

-`onRecvPacket` is called by the relayer module when a packet addressed to this module has been received.
+`onRecvPacket` is called by the routing module when a packet addressed to this module has been received.

 ```typescript
 function onRecvPacket(packet: Packet): bytes {